rafasfz/rafasfz/README.md

 ### Hey there 👋

-My name is Rafael, I'm a Bachelor Student in Information Technology and web developer technician at UFRN.
+My name is Rafael, I'm a graduated in Information Technology and web developer technician at UFRN.

 I currently work at IMD in a Intebras project as back-end developer with Python (Django).